 “About 12km from Skukuza I came across 11 lions and sat watching them for over an hour.
 There were a couple of females and a few energetic young lions playing on the road and in the surrounding bushes.
 It was entertaining to watch them play.
 I could hear a male lion calling from the bush from time to time, but left without seeing him.

 I was certainly in luck this day and couldn’t believe my next sighting.
-A wild dog kill on the road directly in front of you surely must be a once in a lifetime experience.
+A wild dog kill on the road directly in front of you surely must be a once-in-a-lifetime experience.
 My heart was pounding and I battled to keep the camera still.
-I realised that I’m extremely lucky to see wild dogs, let alone a kill in the road.
+I realized that I’m extremely lucky to see wild dogs, let alone a kill in the road.
 I prayed that they stay close to the vehicle as I only had a cell phone camera with limited zoom abilities with me.
-All of a sudden, two hyenas appeared and I couldn’t believe how fortunate I was to see how they competed with the dogs for the food.
+All of a sudden, two hyenas appeared and I couldn’t believe how fortunate I was to see how they competed with the dogs for food.
 The hyenas and dogs loudly made aggressive sounds as they attacked each other in competition for the kill.

 “To see wild dogs in the Kruger is very rare, but to see them devouring a kill 5 meters in front of you is basically unheard of.
 The fact that it was so close that I could hear every bite as if I were standing right next to them made it even more special.”

 “The interaction between the wild dogs and hyenas as well as the screaming sounds is something that you just see and hear in movies.
 I consider this a once-in-a-lifetime event, being able to be there and experience it all”.